The Latest Mare Of Easttown Twist Has Twitter Spiraling

 Advertisement

 Yes, another red herring.
-This one proved to be too much for viewers — and fans on Twitter have been, understandably, spiraling.
+This one proved to be too much for viewers — and fans on Twitter have been, understandably, spiralling.

 By the end of every #MareOfEasttown episode, this is where I'm sitting. pic.twitter.com/f59Pyle8pc— John Elrod II (@LOTNorm) May 24, 2021